Skip to main content

 The Shed

 Historic downtown adobe — legendary red chile, posole, and margaritas since 1953.
 A Santa Fe institution.
+Same legendary owners as La Choza.

 New Mexican View Menu